grep-aarkash/KLEE-Implementation/README.md

-# KLEE-Implementation
+# KLEE-GNU core utils Re-Implementation
-Here I try to reproduce the result
+Here I try to reproduce the result of the OSDI (2008) paper